Weighted Checklists

 - A summary score, based on the number of items identified as present, but adjusted by their individual weights.

-Here is an example of a very simple customer satisfaction survey that is in the form of a weighted checklist.
+Here is an example of a very simple customer satisfaction survey that is in the form of a weighted checklist (that was sent to me by a firm I used).
 In this case the survey respondents provided two sets of information (a) their views on the importance of each item, to them (the weights), in the second column, (b) their views on how well the firm was doing on each criteria according to their experience, in the third column.

 Once the responses have been collected, weighted scores for individual respondents then can be calculated, along with an average score for all respondents.
 The process is as follows: